 Documenting Online Censorship

 Illustrating the growing problem of viewpoint censorship on the internet, NRB has compiled a timeline with representative examples of suppression of Christian and conservative views on the internet.
 Although private corporations, such as those in this timeline, are not constrained by the First Amendment, most claim to affirm and even celebrate freedom of speech.
 NRB has called on these tech giants to afford their users nothing less than the free speech and free exercise of religion rights embodied in the First Amendment as interpreted by the U.S. Supreme Court.
-The following timeline is not exhaustive, but merely representative.
+The following timeline is not exhaustive, but merely representative, and some instances of censorship may have been later corrected in some manner.
 To view, click the image below or scroll through the timeline below.
+For a PDF of a vertical version of the timelines, click here.

 Google’s YouTube flags and deletes the live stream of NRBTV for an unspecified Community Guidelines violation.
 YouTube also inflicts a three-month strike on NRBTV’s account.